hippogriffin/woabelfast_summer_project/README.md

 # DMZ

+## Internet Gateway

+An Internet Gateway has been created for the DMZ environment

 ## DMZ Subnet

 The DMZ subnet cidr has been defined in the variables.tf file in the DMZ folder.
 Additional jumpboxes must be added to this subnet.